 This information is not guaranteed to be correct.

-- 4 or 5 cloves fresh garlic (not in a jar, dried, powdered, or frozen) preferably grown in USA/Europe
+- 1 to 5 cloves fresh garlic (not in a jar, dried, powdered, or frozen) preferably grown in USA/Europe

 - small bunch of fresh Italian parsley, finely chopped (my family likes to use parsley in sugo)